RustPython/RustPython/README.md

 # Code organization

-- parser: python lexing, parsing and ast
+- `parser`: python lexing, parsing and ast
-- vm: python virtual machine
+- `vm`: python virtual machine
-- src: using the other subcrates to bring rustpython to life.
+- `src`: using the other subcrates to bring rustpython to life.
-- docs: documentation (work in progress)
+- `docs`: documentation (work in progress)
-- py_code_object: CPython bytecode to rustpython bytecode convertor (work in progress)
+- `py_code_object`: CPython bytecode to rustpython bytecode convertor (work in progress)
-- tests: integration test snippets
+- `tests`: integration test snippets

 # Community